These are short stories from bug hunts and incident investigations at Wikipedia.

 Background

-Our database servers carry labels that the MediaWiki application can ask for along with a query.
-This allows replicas to be finely tuned to specific kinds of of queries.
-In particular, when two useful optimisations strategies are mutually exclusive.
+Our database servers carry labels that the MediaWiki application can ask for, alongside a SQL query.
+This allows replicas to be finely tuned to specific workloads.
+In particular, when two optimisations strategies are mutually exclusive.
 The labelling system allows both strategies to be applied, on different database servers.
 MediaWiki then decides which one is most important for that query.

 Action